ˈtʃɛ koː

 About:

-I’m a PhD Candidate in Biomedical Informatics at Stanford University and on a leave of absence from the MD program at the University of New Mexico School of Medicine.
-I completed an interdisciplinary BA in Mathematics, Statistics, and Physical, Natural & Social Sciences with minors in Navajo Language & Linguistics and Chicana & Chicano Studies in 2015.
+I’m a data scientist and 3rd year medical student at the University of New Mexico.
+I recently left a PhD program in Biomedical Data Science with a MS from Stanford University.
+As an undergraduate, I completed an interdisciplinary BA in Mathematics, Statistics, and Physical, Natural & Social Sciences with minors in Navajo Language & Linguistics and Chicana & Chicano Studies in 2015.
 I was a Visiting Student in the Dept. of Economics at Harvard 2015-2017.
 In 2018, I was a fellow at the Washington University School of Medicine Mallinckrodt Institute of Radiology.

 Research:

-Variation in human sex physiology is essential to consider in all biomedical research, but there are no variables or methods to construct variables that faithfully represent sex physiology.
-Most researchers use assigned sex at birth (ASAB), which is a binary, legal record of the gross morphology of a neonate’s genitalia and it is assigned despite any differences of sexual development (DSD) that alter morphology or physiology.
-ASAB does not capture inherent variation in the gene regulatory networks, acquired pathology, environmental exposures, and medical interventions that alter sex physiology over the course of trans*, cisgender, and people with DSD’s lives alike.
+Variation in human sex physiology is essential to consider in all biomedical research, but there are few tractable ways to measure or represent an individuals underlying sex physiology in data.
+Most researchers in human health use assigned sex at birth (ASAB), which is a legal record of the gross morphology of a neonatal genitalia, and is assigned to every baby regardless of differences in sexual development (e.g. chromosomal anomalies, ambiguous genitalia, sex organ agenesis).
+ASAB also doesn’t reflex the differences in sex physiology between childhood, adolescence, adulthood, and advanced age.
+Moreover, scientists and physicians should expect gene variants, environmental exposures, acquired disorders, and medical interventions to alter sex physiology as they do for any biological process.

-I study machine learning methods to construct a representation of human sex physiology that can be used in place of ASAB in clinical informatics research.
-This variable is constructed using only objective, observable, routine laboratory tests and biomarkers present in existing electronic health records.
+I study machine learning methods to construct a representation of human sex physiology that can be used in place of ASAB in clinical settings.
+My research evaluates how clinical biomarkers can be used to construct a continuous representation of human sex physiology to better inform medical decision making.
 In particular, I research auto-encoder algorithms in multi-task settings, probabilistic graph models, variational inference, and meta-learning networks.

-Previously, I worked on CV methods to isolate and featurize autofluorescent signals in megapixel resolution, multiplexed immunofluorescence experiments, multi-class segmentation of intercranial tumors, characterization of provider-patient emails with NLP methods , and disparity in provision of health services and insurance.
+Previously, I research Computer Vision methods to isolate and featurize autofluorescent signals in megapixel resolution, multiplexed immunofluorescence experiments, multi-class segmentation of intracranial tumors, characterization of provider-patient emails with classical natural language processing methods, and disparity in provision of health services and insurance.

 Publications: